Foupi/ada_air_guitar/specification/design_description/software_architecture.md

 returns an `Integer` representing the distance in centimeters detected by the sensor.

-The `UARTSendByte` function shall send the given byte on the given UART TX pin.
+The `UARTSendNote` function shall send the given note on the given UART TX pin.

-The `Main` loop shall call `WaitButton`, store the result of `GetDistance`, compute and store the corresponding note using `DistToNote`, then serialize this note in a byte using `NoteToByte`, and call `UARTSendByte` on this byte.
+The `Main` loop shall call `WaitButton`, store the result of `GetDistance`, compute and store the corresponding note using `DistToNote`, then call `UARTSendNote` on this note.

 Soundbox
 --------